 Where to stay on a trip to Old Salem

 - For an authentic experience in the Old Salem village, stay at Augustus T. Zeverly Inn.
-Compare prices.
 Read the reviews.

 - The Historic Brookstown Inn is close by.
-Compare prices.
 Read the reviews.

 - I stayed at Graylyn Estate.
-Compare prices.
 Read the reviews.

 - Kimpton Cardinal Hotel is a great choice in downtown Winston-Salem.
-Compare prices.
 Read the reviews.

 I packed plenty of active travel into my 4 days in Winston-Salem, North Carolina.
 Besides exploring Old Salem, I enjoyed a day on a walking tour of Reynolda Rd, visiting art museums and historical sites.